Chris Hogg: Coaching career

 Hogg retired from playing in 2015 to take up a full-time coaching role within the Ipswich Town Academy.
 He subsequently worked for their under-18 and under-23 teams, and was added to the first team coaching staff during the 2018–19 season.
 Hogg moved to Newcastle United in February 2020, working with their under-23 team.

 On 13 August 2021, Hogg was appointed Assistant Head Coach of League One side Milton Keynes Dons, assisting the newly appointed Liam Manning.
 Following a poor start to the season, Hogg departed the club alongside Manning on 11 December 2022.

 In March 2023, following Manning's appointment at Oxford United, Hogg again followed him as assistant head coach.

 On 7 November 2023, Hogg followed Manning as his assistant once again at Championship club Bristol City.

 In June 2025, Hogg once again reunited with Manning, joining Norwich City as assistant head coach.
 On 8 November 2025, Hogg left Norwich alongside Manning following a 2-1 loss to Leicester and poor start to the season.

+On 18 May 2026, Hogg was appointed manager of recently relegated League Two club Northampton Town on an initial two-year deal.